Personal C++ notes

 opSize = &tEnv::Hgt;

-An instance is needed to dereference the pointer, however.
-The dereferenced pointer is applied to the instance and read or writtin as any class variable would be:
+An instance is needed to dereference the pointer.
+The dereferenced pointer is applied to the instance, and read or written just as the variable would be:

 A function pointer can reference any function with a matching signature:

 The pointer is declared like a function, with the indirection operator and pointer name replacing the function name.
 Parameter names can be specified or not.
-When setting the pointer, the 'address of' operator can be applied to the function or not:
+When setting the pointer, the address of operator can be applied to the function, or it can be omitted:

 odCt = gCt;